New! SU Podium V2 is available. Upgrade or purchase here.

 Imported images do not render or render black

-If you import images as is in SketchUp (File, Import), the images will not render or render black.
+If you import images as images and not textures (SketchUp File--> Import), the images will not render or render black.
 You should either import the images as textures or explode the images after it is imported.

 Textures on reverse or back side faces

 There is an issue with textures that are assigned to the back side of a face and then are exposed in the model.
-Podium V2 will render these textures inversely.
+Podium V2.x will some times render these textures inversely.
 To avoid this problem, make sure exposed faces are front side and not back side.

 How can you tell which face is front side and which is back side?
 There are a couple of ways to find out.